History of Katowice: Early history

 The territory became part of the emerging Polish state in the 10th century.
 Katowice started as a conglomerate of a number of small farming and industrial village communities from the 14th century.
 Katowice itself was first mentioned under its present name as a village in the 16th century.

 Following the annexation by Prussia after the War of the Austrian Succession in the middle of the 18th century, a slow migration of German merchants began to the area, which, until then, was inhabited primarily by a Polish population.
 With the development of industry, in the mid-19th century the village started to evolve into an industrial settlement.
 Katowice was renamed to the German Kattowitz and around 1865 was granted municipal rights.
 The Prussian authorities hoped that the town, which by 1867 had a population that was 50% Polish, would gradually become a centre for the Germanization of Silesia.
 The town flourished due to large mineral (especially coal) deposits in the nearby mountains.
 Extensive city growth and prosperity depended on the coal mining and steel industries, which took off during the Industrial Revolution.
 In 1884, 36 Jewish Zionist delegates met in Katowice, forming the Hovevei Zion movement.
 In 1873 the city became the capital of the new Prussian Kattowitz district.
 In 1896 a deadly accident killed 104 miners in the Kleofas coal mine disaster.
 On 1 April 1899, it was separated from the district and became an independent city.

+Polish Reading Rooms for Women were established in Katowice and Załęże in 1903 and 1906, respectively.
+In 1913, a rally attended by thousands of Poles took place in Zadole.
+After World War I, Polish Women's Societies were founded in Brynów, Ligota and Załęska Hałda.